syncfusion-content/wpf-docs/wpf/SfDiagram/Printing.md

 {% endtabs %}

-2. Set the above defined DataTemplate to `PrintSettings.PrintPageHeaderTemplate` and assign value for `PrintSettings.PrintPageHeaderHeight` property also.
+2.Set the above defined DataTemplate to `PrintSettings.PrintPageHeaderTemplate` and assign value for `PrintSettings.PrintPageHeaderHeight` property also.

 {% tabs %}
 {% highlight c# %}